Annual Medical Education Conference

-The 2017 annual conference will take place on November 11, 2017 at the Hotel Montana in Port au Prince.
+The 2017 annual conference took place on November 11, 2017 at the Hotel Montana in Port au Prince.
 For presentations and photos, follow the link below:

 The annual conference provides a high-quality educational experience for 200+ medical and nursing professionals in the longest running and largest Continuing Medical Education Course in Haiti.
 We enable participants to learn about and promote social medicine in Haiti and around the world.
 Each year theconference promotes interdisciplinary collaboration and partnership for solving emerging global health challenges.

 The conference fosters exploration of pedagogical approaches to social medicine, didactic presentations and discussions, collaborative activities, policy and program development exercises.
 We support the advancementof collective understanding of the interactions between the biology of disease and the social, cultural, economic, political, and historical factors that influence illness presentation and social experience.
 We engage in rigorous monitoring and evaluation of program impact upon completion and longitudinally.

 Internship Training: Each year, we take on a Conference Planning Intern who helps us with the planning and implementation of the conference.
 These interns are chosen from our Social Medicine Course alumni, contributing to practical skills training around conference organization for the next generation of Haitian health professionals.